Here are all the winners from the 2024 Grammys – rolling list

 Jonathan McReynolds – ‘My Truth’

-Tye Tribbett – ‘All Things New: Live In Orlando’
+Tye Tribbett – ‘All Things New: Live In Orlando’ – winner

 Best Contemporary Christian Music Album